randyoyarzabal/reach/README.md

 Reach is a tool that sends SSH commands to one or more hosts.
-It is similar to Ansible except instead of defining YAML files, you can send it a series of SSH commands directly to any (or all) of the hosts defined in the inventory using on-the-fly filters.
-Though it was specifically written for network device management like Cisco, F5, and Brocade, it is also designed to work on any remote host accessible via SSH like any Linux/Unix-based hosts.
+It is similar to Ansible except instead of defining YAML files, you can use your existing CSV inventory to send raw/direct series of SSH commands directly to any (or all) of your hosts using on-the-fly filters making it perfect for any Network or Linux administrator.
+Though it was originally written for network device management like Cisco, F5, and Brocade, it is also designed to work on any remote host accessible via SSH especially those that are Linux/Unix-based.

 ##### Notable features:
-- Send SSH commands directly to quickly adopt changes to your fleet of hosts.
+- Send SSH commands directly to quickly search and adopt changes to your fleet of hosts.
-- Get up and running quickly using an existing CSV or Excel file of hosts inventory.
+- Get up-and-running quickly using an existing CSV or Excel file of hosts inventory.
 - On-the-fly filters using columns in the inventory file.
 - Similar to playbooks, create a batch-file of commands to run remotely or locally.
 - Password and input text obfuscation.